Dewalt-arch/pimpmykali/README.md

   - 0xC0FFEE Home Lab Build
     https://docs.google.com/document/d/1DH-epmXJMvQtOnDQYa3zUXvq9497Mm3276K8frNz2UM

+# Revision 1.3.1 - Minor quality of life improvements
+  - XFCE Qterminal scrollback now automatically set to unlimited
+    - New Menu option Q for this Qterminal Scrollback fix function
+    - Menu Options N, 0 and 1 will also call this function
+    - Menu option Q - To only apply this fix
+      - ~/.config/qterminal.org/qterminal.ini
+        - if HistoryLimited=True is found set it to HistoryLimited=False

 # Revision 1.3.0 - TheMayor's Movement, Pivoting and Persistance course requirements for kali linux added
   - This is a stand alone function and is not called by any other part of Pimpmykali
   - Menu option M - setup for Mayors Movement, Pivoting and Persistance course